AdityaKapoor74/PRD/PRD_GAT/Readme.md

 * GAT NETWORK 1 (Preprocess): We preprocess the observations using a GAT
 * GAT NETWORK 2 (Calculate weights used for z calculations): We use either the preprocessed observations to calculate the weight values which are further used to calculate z values (z = weight x actions + weight x policies)
 * FCN (Calculate V matrix): We finally concatenate the processed observations with the z values to calculate the Value Matrix for every agent for every timestep

+Note: In both the GATs we use a binary variable (1/-1) while calculating the attention (for GAT 1) and weight (for GAT 2) to specify the kind of relationship between agents (paired/unpaired)

+## Performance measures
+* When we use the processed observations to calculate weight values, the contrast between paired and unpaired agent is not of significance.
+However when in the first GAT we replace the softmax with a sigmoid, the contrast seems a little apparent (Softmax gives a relative weight measure and it can so happen that the weight values are very low so the information transfer is less.
+On the other hand, if one uses sigmoid, the weight values are independent of other agent's features so the information transfer is much better.
+In short, the method of weightage assignment makes things better for sigmoid over softmax)
+* The best performance is achieved when we use the raw observation data to calculate the weight values.
+The weights assigned to paired agents move to 1 and the unpaired agents move to 0.
+This is what we had hypothesized.
+* The baseline was to use just a binary value that indicates if the agents are paired or unpaired to calculate the weight values for z calculations that gives a similar performance to the experiment when raw observations were used for such calculations.

+## Future Work
+We need to come up with an environmental setup such that we do not make the pairings as obvious (by using a binary indicator) and test our hypothesis.